Answers to Frequently Asked Questions

 As much as we love pets, we ask that you leave your four-legged friends at home during your visit.

-How do I get to the Nicollet Mall Market?
+How do I get to the Hennepin Avenue Market?

-Our Nicollet Mall Market runs between 5th and 12th Streets on the pedestrian mall.
-Click here for a detailed Nicollet Mall Market map and driving directions.
+Our Hennepin Avenue Market runs between 5th and 10th Streets.
+Click here for a detailed Hennepin Avenue Market map and driving directions.
 Or, consider taking public transportation.
-The Light Rail and many bus lines run nearby, and you’ll save yourself the trouble – and cost – of finding a parking spot.
+The Light Rail Blue Line and many bus lines run nearby, and you’ll save yourself the trouble – and cost – of finding a parking spot.
 To find a convenient route, go to the Metro Transit Web site.

-Our Nicollet Mall Market is open 6 a.m. until 6 p.m. on Thursdays, May-November.
+Our Hennepin Avenue Market is open 6 a.m. until 6 p.m. on Thursdays, May-November.

-When is the “best” time to visit the Nicollet Mall Market?
+When is the “best” time to visit the Hennepin Avenue Market?

 That depends on what you enjoy most about our Market.
 If you’re trying to BEAT THE CROWDS, plan to visit before the lunch hour on Thursdays, when many downtown professionals escape the skyways to peruse our Market.
 Or, catch us later in the afternoon.
-The market slows down after lunch, and many of our Nicollet Mall vendors stick around until 6:30 p.m.
-Saturday mornings tend to be less busy, as well.
+The market slows down after lunch, and many of our Hennepin Avenue vendors stick around until 6:30 p.m.

 If you ENJOY THE HUSTLE AND BUSTLE of our busy Market, visit us during the lunch hour on a Thursday.
 The Market will be busy with professionals picking up fresh produce, flowers or something tasty for lunch.

-Is the Market open even if it’s raining?
+Is the Hennepin Avenue Market open even if it’s raining?

 Farmers work in all kinds of weather.
 We’re open Thursdays from 6 a.m. to 6 p.m., from May to November – rain or shine.